 We can’t guarantee that every horse will ride the same for every person, because we’re not only dealing with a horse, but also with riders with different levels of confidence, abilities and personalities.
 Everybody has their own opinion of what level their child is, and they are all based on different standards.
 We demonstrate in our videos how the horses can ride, but they are living breathing animals with minds of their own that have good days and bad days and need to be handled consistently and properly.
 More than anything else you can buy, with a horse there will be an adjustment and learning period to get used to it’s particular way of going.
 We are always available to give advice and help you work through any questions or problems that might arise, and we can even help you to find a good instructor or trainer in your area if you need additional help.
 Owning horses is really more of a lifestyle than a hobby, and it requires a commitment and dedication.
 Every horse is not going to be a match for you or your child’s personality, that’s why we offer our exchange program.

-Our horses are generally not the least expensive horses you can find.
+Our horses are generally not the least expensive horses you can find, but they’re definitely one of the best values!
 We pay more for our horses and they are proven before they even make it to our program.
 We are one of the only places in the country where you can buy a horse that comes with a meaningful guarantee.
 Although some auction horses will come with a guarantee of being sound, there are a lot of interpretations of the word “sound”.
 Most auctions define sound as: not limping, sight in both eyes, and no cribbing.
 Many horses are drugged at the auctions to quiet them, many may have other issues that we would consider an unsoundness or vice like cribbing, weaving, biting, refusing to load, etc that others would not consider an unsoundness.
 Also it’s really easy to make a horse appear more trained than it actually is in a small sale ring.
 Not that a good horse can’t be found at a sale barn, but even someone with the best eye and a lot of experience can be fooled.
 Most of our customers just aren’t willing to the take the chance for themselves and their families safety on an auction horse.
 We have several horses every year that for various reasons we don’t feel will ever be suitable for our customers, and we actually just give them away to people.
 Our guarantee covers anything, if you happen to get a horse that doesn’t get along with your horses, or even if you just don’t like the color, we are happy to exchange it, we just don’t give refunds.
-We welcome vet exams, blood tests, and invite anyone to come in and try our horses.
-Also keep in mind that our prices include shipping too.
-Additionally, our horses also are generally shipped with a new leather halter and a lead rope.
+We welcome vet exams, blood tests, and invite anyone to come in and try a horse with a deposit.
+Also keep in mind that our prices include shipping to anywhere in the continental US.
+Additionally, our horses also are shipped with a new leather halter and a lead rope.

 A general rule of thumb, we ask for two weeks.
 Many times we can get the horse to you in a week depending on where you live, but we’ve found that it’s much better not to raise expectations and have someone disappointed.
 States that are to the east and west of us are on higher traffic route for the transports and almost always fall within the two week window.
 States directly to the north and south of us like lower Louisiana, Minnesota, the Dakota’s, could take up to three weeks.
 We contract with professional transports, most of the companies we have worked with many times in the past.
 Prior to shipping we have a normal process to get your horse ready to ship.
 We have to obtain a health certificate from our vet, which can take a few days, before the horse can leave.
 During this time we prepare your horse for shipping with Probios and electrolytes, it’s also moved to a private paddock or stall, and will be groomed before leaving.
 We take pictures of all of the horses before they leave and once they are on the truck you will be notified and provided with the drivers contact information.

 We try and do our very best at matching the horse and rider on the front end, but there are those rare instances where for whatever reason things don’t work out.
 One of the most common reasons for a horse not working out is other horses.
 Adding a horse with other horses, mares or geldings, can sometimes change the dynamics and personalities of the horses.
 Many times we can help you work through those issues, but sometimes it necessitates making a change.
-In the event that you do have to make a change, we will work with you and can help find transports at the best prices for you.
+In the event that you do have to make a change within the first 30 days, we will work with you and can help find transports at the best prices for you.